 The image below shows a rule that tags specific process groups through the selection of the checkbox—thereby additionally applying the tag to the underlying hosts.

-The Host tab includes the hosts to which the tag has been propagated (see image below).
+The Infrastructure tab includes the hosts to which the tag has been propagated (see image below).

 Examples of how to use tags